chrplr/openlexicon/datasets-info/README-how-to-install-a-new-database.txt

     database -- and issue a pull request.

--   Optionaly, if you want to make the database accessible in
+-   Optionaly, if you want to make the database accessible in openlexicon:\
-    openlexique:
 -   Modify the [openlexicon
-        apps](http://github.com/chrplr/openlexicon/apps) that will use
+    apps](http://github.com/chrplr/openlexicon/apps) that will use this
-        this database (issue a pull request).
+    database (issue a pull request).
 -   Connect to the server and run:

+        cd ~chrplr/shiny-server
-        cd \~chrplr/shiny-server git pull
+        git pull

 --

 Back to [OpenLexicon](https://chrplr.github.com/openlexicon)

-Time-stamp: \<2019-05-01 09:39:19 christophe\@pallier.org\>
+Time-stamp: &lt;2019-05-01 09:39:19 christophe@pallier.org&gt;